30+ (Mostly FREE) Online Learning Resources, Apps, and Games for Kids

 Wow in the World is a podcast for curious kids and their grown-ups brought to you by the folks at Tinkercast.
 These 20-30 minute episodes investigate factual real-world stories.
 FREE

 Mystery Science has opened up its most popular science lessons for FREE and easy for remote learning during the coronavirus crisis.
 Topics range from weather to who invented pizza.
 Head to your child's grade level for age-appropriate learning.
-FREE (for now)
+FREE (as of publication)

 Kids can watch videos and learn how to make something all on their own with DIY.org.
 Older kids will love creating their own videos to upload and share on the platform.
 A free 14-day trial is available.